How to configure AVIF fallbacks for Safari 14

 The Safari 14 Rendering Constraint

-Safari 14 introduced native WebP decoding but deliberately excluded AVIF support due to hardware acceleration limitations in WebKit at the time.
-To deliver next-generation compression without degrading UX, implement a strict <picture> cascade that respects browser Accept headers.
-For foundational context on progressive image delivery, consult the Core Media Fundamentals & Next-Gen Formats documentation before deploying pipeline changes.
+Safari 14 introduced native WebP decoding but excluded AVIF support β€” AVIF arrived in Safari 16.
+To deliver next-generation compression without degrading UX, implement a strict <picture> cascade that lets the browser pick the best format it supports.
+For foundational context on progressive image delivery, see Core Media Fundamentals & Next-Gen Formats before deploying pipeline changes.

 Exact HTML Implementation & Server Routing